souravventuras/jr-software-engr-exam-2018/README.md

 ## Deployment Process

-After cloning the repository, if Composer is installed globally, run
+After cloning the repository, if Composer is installed globally, then goto to project folder and run the below command

 ```bash
 composer update
 ```

-Create database and named it my_app_db
+Now create database in mysql and named it 'my_app_db'

 For generating table using migrations go to project folder into /bin and open terminal/command promt and run following command